microsoft/azuredevopslabs/labs/vsts/pul/deliveryplans/readme.md

 <a name="Prerequisites"></a>
 ### Prerequisites ###

-- This lab requires you to complete task 1 from the prerequisite instructions
+- This lab requires you to complete task 1 from the <a href="../prereq/">prerequisite</a> instructions

 <a name="Exercise1"></a>
 ## Exercise 1: Managing Delivery Plans with Visual Studio Team Services ##